-Your doctor will check your Thyroid Stimulating Hormone (TSH) and T4 hormone levels on blood tests as well.
-If your TSH level is elevated, and your T4 level is low, you are hypothyroid .
-(For more, see What Are Optimal Thyroid Levels?)
+Your endocrinologist or healthcare practitioner will check your thyroid-stimulating hormone (TSH) and T4 hormone levels on blood tests as well.
+If your TSH level is elevated above the reference range and your T4 level is low, you are hypothyroid .
+However, not all hypothyroidism requires hormone treatment and subclinical hypothyroidism may resolve on its own for many .
+For more, see What Are Optimal Thyroid Levels?.

-Elevated thyroid antibodies are not immediate cause for alarm.
+Elevated thyroid antibodies are not an immediate cause for alarm.
 In a large thyroid study, only 10-20% of participants with elevated TPO antibodies progressed to full-blown hypothyroid disease after nine years .
-However, elevated thyroid antibodies is a message from your immune system that is worth paying attention to.
+However, elevated thyroid antibodies are a message from your immune system that is worth paying attention to.

 Treating Hashimoto’s Thyroiditis

 Thyroid hormone replacement therapy with levothyroxine (synthetic T4 hormone, or thyroxine) is the standard treatment for Hashimoto’s disease.
 This helps reduce your hypothyroid symptoms and your TSH levels, but this treatment does nothing to reduce thyroid antibodies or the inflammation caused by an overzealous immune system.